VenkatachalamSubramanianPeriyaSubbu/nbctl/docs/cli/clean.md

 # 1. Make changes to notebook in Jupyter

 # 2. Preview what will be cleaned
-nbutils clean notebook.ipynb --dry-run
+nbctl clean notebook.ipynb --dry-run

 # 3. Clean the notebook
-nbutils clean notebook.ipynb
+nbctl clean notebook.ipynb

 # 4. Check the git diff (much smaller now!)
 git diff notebook.ipynb